netwk-pro/netwk-pro-legal/PRIVACY.md

 Copyright &copy; 2025
 **[Network Pro Strategies](https://netwk.pro/)** (Network Pro&trade;)

-Network Pro&trade;, the shield logo, and the "Locking Down Networks" slogan are trademarks of Network Pro Strategies.
+Network Pro&trade;, the shield logo, and the "Locking Down Networks&trade;" slogan are [trademarks](https://netwk.pro/legal.html#trademark) of Network Pro Strategies.

 Licensed under **[CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)** and the **[GNU GPL](https://spdx.org/licenses/GPL-3.0-or-later.html)**, as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.